LFL-Lab/SQuADDS/README.md

 # ![Alpha Version](https://img.shields.io/badge/Status-Alpha%20Version-yellow) SQuADDS:

 > :warning: **This project is an alpha release and currently under active development.
-Some features and documentation may be incomplete.**
+Some features and documentation may be incomplete.
+Please update to the latest release.**

 The SQuADDS (Superconducting Qubit And Device Design and Simulation) Database Project is an open-source resource aimed at advancing research in superconducting quantum device designs.
 It provides a robust workflow for generating and simulating superconducting quantum device designs, facilitating the accurate prediction of Hamiltonian parameters across a wide range of design geometries.